 Additional Best Practices for Incentive Programs for Manufacturers

 Recently, the Incentive Research Foundation released a study entitled, “What Top Performing Manufacturing Companies Do Differently for Incentive and Rewards” Using a combination of their findings with our own industry experience, we created the following best practices to help manufacturers design (or refresh) effective channel incentive programs:

 - Get executive buy-in.
 Top-performing manufacturing companies are 2x more likely to have executive support for their channel incentive program and to view their program as a competitive advantage.

 - Create hierarchical program management.
 Top-performing manufacturers are over 2x more likely than average performers to have a centralized program with a hierarchical program management structure.

-- Align goals between department.
+- Align goals between departments.
 Top performers report that they are 2x more likely to collaborate across departments on their incentive program design and management.

 - Provide clearly defined goals and qualifications for incentive rewards.
 Top-performers were 66% likely to reward channel partners based on pre-defined goals than average manufacturers, and almost 2x more likely to have clearly defined, measurable objectives for their channel partners.

 - Scale reward selection based on performance.
 Top-performing manufacturing companies are 3.5x more likely than average performers to offer a wide selection of rewards with different levels of attainability to match each level of performance.